Confidence Method v1.0

 EIDAS_LOA

-EIDAS_LOA defines an assurance method based on the [EIDAS2].
+EIDAS_LOA defines an assurance level based on the [EIDAS2].

 TBD